Youssef-Harby/ms-stac-proxy/README.md

 3. Sign all Azure blob URLs in the response
 4. Return the processed response to your client

+## Token Handling and URL Signing

+The proxy handles authentication to Microsoft Planetary Computer by:

+- Automatically detecting collection IDs from request paths and response content
+- Fetching SAS tokens for the appropriate collection
+- Caching tokens in memory and on disk to minimize API calls
+- Intelligently signing Azure blob URLs with the correct token
+- Using a fallback "default-collection" when no specific collection is detected
+- Skipping token signing for public storage accounts (ai4edatasetspublicassets.blob.core.windows.net)

+This approach eliminates the need to manually manage tokens in your application.

+## CORS Support

+The proxy handles Cross-Origin Resource Sharing (CORS) automatically by:

+- Setting permissive CORS headers on all responses
+- Allowing requests from any origin
+- Handling preflight requests properly
+- Skipping duplicate CORS headers from upstream responses

+This makes it easy to use the API directly from web applications without CORS issues.

 ## Token Caching

 Tokens are cached in memory and persisted to disk in `token_cache.json`.
 This allows the proxy to: